Louisiana Is a Strategic Location for the Aerospace Industry

 - An extensive overhead crane network

-- Access to highway and rail
+- A deepwater port with access to highway and rail